-This gospel passage is a part of the sermon on the mount that was a formal teaching in an informal setting.
-It was formal because Jesus taught sitting (Mt 5:1) like the Rabbis’ way of teaching.
-It was informal because it was done on a mountain rather than at the Temple, the synagogue, or a house.
-He addressed to his disciples and listeners who might become his future followers.
-Jesus presented those who are poor in spirit, mourn, meek, merciful, clean of heart, peacemakers, those who hunger and thirst for righteousness, and who are persecuted for the sake of righteousness as blessed and are worthy of great reward in heaven (Mt 5:3-12).
-After presentation of the beatitudes, Jesus used the similes of salt and light for Christians in the world (Mt 5:13-16).
-He then clarified that he came to fulfill the law and the prophets and promised a higher rank in heaven for those who obey and teach the commandments (Mt 5:17-20).
-He taught the urgency of controlling anger that might lead to revenge on others and to one’s own punishment (Mt 5:21-26).
-Jesus then brought a proper understanding of adultery.
+This gospel passage is a part of the Sermon on the Mount that constituted formal teaching in an informal setting: formal, because Jesus taught sitting (Mt 5:1), which was in line with the rabbinical way of teaching; informal, because Jesus did it atop a mountain rather than at the Temple, the synagogue, or a house.
+He addressed his disciples and listeners who might be his future followers.
+Jesus presented those who are poor in spirit, who mourn, are meek, merciful, clean of heart, peacemakers, those who hunger and thirst for righteousness, and who are persecuted for the sake of righteousness as blessed and worthy of a great reward in heaven (Mt 5:3-12).
+After the presentation of the beatitudes, Jesus applied the sis of salt and light to Christians in the world (Mt 5:13-16).
+He then clarified that he came to fulfil the Law and the prophets and promised a higher rank in heaven for those who obey and teach the commandments (Mt 5:17-20).
+He taught on the urgency of controlling anger that might lead to exacting revenge on others and thus to one’s own punishment (Mt 5:21-26).
+Jesus then brought about a proper understanding of adultery.

-(Mt 5:27) You have heard that it was said: Do not commit adultery.
+You have heard that it was said: Do not commit adultery (Mt 5:27).

 You have heard that it was said

-God gave the 10 commandments in the written form on two stone tablets.
+God gave the Ten Commandments in written form on two stone tablets.
 However, Jesus did not say, “As it is inscribed” or “as you read,” but as you have heard from the ancestors or teachers of the Law.
 This phrase refers not to the direct teaching of God or the prophets, but the laws and their interpretations that rabbis introduced at a later period.

-Israel had no prophets for four centuries before John the Baptist.
-During that post-exilic period, the Jewish teachers interpreted the laws according to their whims and fancies deviating from the genuine spirit of the Lawgiver.
+Israel had no prophet for four centuries before John the Baptist.
+During that post-exilic period, the Jewish teachers interpreted the Law according to their whims and fancies deviating from the genuine spirit of the Lawgiver.
 So, Jesus refined the laws, making them deviant from the popular teaching of the time.

-Adultery is marital infidelity and an offense against the dignity of marriage.
+Adultery is marital infidelity and an offence against the dignity of marriage.
 “When two partners, of whom at least one is married to another party, have sexual relations – even transient ones – they commit adultery” (CCC-2380).
-It is so serious an offense that it is included as one of the 10 commandments of God given at Mount Sinai.
+It is so serious an offence that God included it among the ten commandments He gave us through Moses on Mount Sinai.
 The prophets compared it to idolatry (Hos 2:7; Jer 5:7; 13:27) because both are breaking of covenantal commitment.
-Just as idolatry breaks the covenantal relationship with God and the faithful, divorce violates the covenant between the husband and wife.
+Just as idolatry breaks the covenantal relationship with God and the faithful, divorce violates the covenant between the husband and the wife.

 Adultery infringes the rights of the spouse and affects the children who need parents as role models.
-Death penalty was imposed on the adulterers (Lev 20:10-12; Deut 22:22-25).
+The death penalty was imposed on adulterers (Lev 20:10-12; Deut 22:22-25).
 The goal was to purge that evil from the chosen people.
 “If a man is discovered lying with a woman who is married to another, they both shall die, the man who was lying with the woman as well as the woman.
 Thus shall you purge the evil from Israel” (Deut 22:22).
-Adultery was considered as the highway to hell (Prov 7:27).
+Adultery was considered the pathway to hell (Prov 7:27).
 The Old Testament considered it as serious as idolatry and murder.